minepack/resourcepack-wiki/content/guides/custom-item.md

 Looks like by default, this model will look for textures inside `assets/minecraft/textures/item`.
 You can change this path or let it stay.
 As an example, we'll change both textures in this model to `myitems/fruit_basket_texture` (notice .png is not specified). *Remember to save*.

-Now we have to put our texture on that path.
-Put the `fruit_basket_texture.png` from the zip into `Oraxen/pack/textures/myitems`.

-Then, drop the `fruit_basket.json` model into `Oraxen/pack/models`.
+Now onto importing the files into Oraxen:
+* Put `fruit_basket_texture.png` -> `Oraxen/pack/textures/myitems`
+* Put `fruit_basket.json` -> `Oraxen/pack/models`

 Now, last step is to configure this model in Oraxen.
 Once again, head into `Oraxen/items` and find a suitable yml file.
 Configure the item like so:

 ```yml
 basket: